mohamedsaleh1984/mohamedsaleh1984/README.md

 ## Hi there 👋

-I am a strong computer programmer with a deep interest in problem-solving, building innovative tools, and developing systems.
+I am a computer programmer with a deep interest in problem-solving, building innovative tools, and developing systems.
 I thrive on learning new technologies and applying them to create efficient solutions.

 ### Key Skills & Expertise
 Desktop Application Development: Built multiple desktop solutions for various business domains using .NetCore.NET, C#, Framework and Microsoft Dynamics.